 One such tool that can effectively monitor both on-prem and cloud infrastructures is Netreo.
 In fact, not only can it monitor your hybrid cloud environment, but it can also monitor the applications running on that infrastructure.
 Therefore, it’s a complete full-stack monitoring solution for all your needs.
 But don’t take my word for it.
-Register for a free trial here and check it out for yourself.
+Register for a Demo here and check it out for yourself.

 The general idea of monitoring a hybrid cloud is simple.
 You need to know what’s happening to your on-prem and cloud environments.
 In practice, this is often achieved by having two separate monitoring solutions.
 And while this is not completely wrong, with this post, we tried to show you the benefits of a different approach.

 Monitoring your hybrid cloud with one monitoring tool is simply better.
 It not only helps to decrease debugging time for both on-prem and cloud teams but also allows you to correlate data from different parts of the system.
 On top of that, if you add application monitoring to the same solution, you’ll find yourself having great visibility into any piece of your system.

 If you want to learn more about how to increase the efficiency of your hybrid cloud monitoring by adding application monitoring to it, check out this blog post.
 And if you want to know how to squeeze every bit of performance out of your data center, check out this blog post too.